 With this approach, customers are more likely to respond and give honest and thoughtful feedback.
 Consider setting it up to only trigger for certain customer groups at a time.
 For example, when they log into their account, confirm their group and then show the survey.

 You can also use NPS across the customer journey.
 From onboarding to activation to retention, NPS will help you guide your customers through the process.
+NPS is a simple way to quickly evaluate which customers are at risk of churning.
+And once you’ve identified people who might be unhappy enough to go elsewhere, you can reach out to try and keep them around.

 You can use NPS to figure out what separates the customers who cancel from those who upgrade and make an impact on your conversion rate.
 Run a survey immediately after the end of a customer's trial period and ask the ones who churn how they felt about the service.
 Depending on the bucket they fall into, you can take a number of actions.
 Here's how Mention approached this situation and increased their conversion rate.